Day 1: Tokyo Airport Pick-up

 |

-This morning, please take a 1.5-hour bullet train on your own (tickets reserved and included) from Shin Osaka Station to Hiroshima Station.
-Your hotel is just a 3-minute walk from Shinsaibashi Subway Station, where you can take the Midosuji Line and reach Shin-Osaka Station in 12 minutes.
-When you arrive in Hiroshima, the local guide will pick you up, and your Hiroshima tour will begin with a boat trip to the peaceful Miyajima Island.
-Standing on the deck, you can see the iconic landmark of Itsukushima Shrine from afar: the floating Grand Torii.
-To prevent corrosion, the torii’s base is constructed from sturdy nanmu wood, and the pillars are filled with stones to protect them from the waves.
-That’s why the Grand Torii has lasted over 1,400 years.
-Like the Grand Torii, Itsukushima Shrine is also built in an inlet, where the mudflats are submerged during high tide, giving it the appearance of a floating temple.
-Feast your eyes on its red pillars and white walls, which stand out vividly against the lush forest and blue waters, creating a serene and sacred scene.
-In the afternoon, head back to downtown Hiroshima to visit the Atomic Bomb Dome, which originally featured modern architecture with a bronze dome and was a popular sight before the bombing, symbolizing Hiroshima’s prosperity.
-However, when the atomic bomb was dropped on August 6, 1945, it destroyed nearly all surrounding buildings and killed everyone inside, leaving the dome as the only remaining structure from the blast’s epicenter.
-Today, within Peace Memorial Park around the dome, families of atomic bomb survivors often share their stories, and students come together to lay flowers.
-We will also visit the Hiroshima Peace Memorial Museum to learn more about this tragic event through relics and photographs of the victims.
-Finally, the guide will escort you to Hiroshima Station, where you’ll take the return train to Osaka on your own with the provided tickets, and then return to the hotel. ► Tip: Since the upcoming three days have multiple train and bus transfers, if your luggage is too large to carry, consider packing a small carry-on and ask the hotel staff to help you arrange for a delivery service to send your main luggage directly to our final destination in Tokyo.
-Meals: Breakfast Itsukushima Shrine, Hiroshima
+This morning, please take a 1.5-hour bullet train on your own from Shin Osaka Station to Hiroshima Station.
+The tickets are reserved and included in the itinerary.
+Either of our handpicked 3- or 4-star hotels is just a 3-minute walk from Shinsaibashi Subway Station, where you can take the Midosuji Line to reach Shin-Osaka Station in 12 minutes.
+Upon arriving in Hiroshima, your guide will meet you at the railway station for a ferry to Miyajima Island.
+From the deck, you can see the Itsukushima Shrine’s iconic floating Grand Torii.
+The torii’s base is made of nanmu wood, and its pillars are filled with stones to prevent corrosion and withstand waves, which explains its century-long endurance.
+Like the torii, Itsukushima Shrine is built in an inlet where mudflats are submerged at high tide, giving it a floating appearance.
+Feast your eyes on its red pillars and white walls against the lush forest and blue waters, creating a serene and sacred scene.
+This afternoon, we will return to downtown Hiroshima to visit the Atomic Bomb Dome, once renowned for its modern architecture featuring a bronze dome and a popular sight before the bombing, representing Hiroshima’s prosperity.
+When the atomic bomb was dropped on August 6, 1945, it destroyed nearly all nearby buildings and killed everyone inside, leaving the dome as the only structure left from the blast’s epicenter.
+Today, within Peace Memorial Park around the dome, families of atomic bomb survivors often share their stories, and students gather to lay flowers.
+We’ll also explore the Hiroshima Peace Memorial Museum to better understand this tragic event through relics and photographs of the victims.
+Finally, your guide will accompany you to Hiroshima Station, after which you’ll use the provided tickets to catch the return train to Osaka on your own, and then return to your hotel. ► Tip: Since the next two days involve multiple train and bus transfers, if your luggage is too large to carry, consider packing a small carry-on and ask your guide to arrange for a delivery service to send your main luggage directly to our final destination in Tokyo.
+Itsukushima Shrine, Hiroshima

 Atomic Bomb Dome, Hiroshima